GuangyaoSHI/MountainCar-v0_DDQN_PER/README.md

-This is task for JetBrains internship - MountainCar-v0 agent.
+A solution of the JetBrains Internship task - MountainCar-v0 agent.

 It uses DDQN with PER to learn.